We got this. Today I am sharing how to clean your Instant Pot pressure cooker or any pressure cooker that may have the same components.

-Lets start with the lid and interior/exterior.
-Wipe exterior of housing to remove crumbs and tough stains.
+Let’s start with the lid and interior/exterior.
+Wipe the exterior of the housing to remove crumbs and tough stains.
 Use a small brush to remove dried food residue in the recessed area of the housing unit.

-Hand-wash lid with warm, soapy water.
-Most times I find that letting my pot cool naturally because of the condensation the process is natural.
-Most of the time, you don’t need to unscrew anything to wash it.
-Just simply wipe dry with a dry cloth.
+Most times I let my pot cool naturally because the condensation process is natural.
+You don’t need to unscrew anything to wash it.
+Just wipe dry with a dry cloth.
 But the lid should also get a periodic deep-clean by removing a few key parts for proper maintenance.